29 August, 2024

 Recommendations:

-• Prepare the application carefully and check it for errors: fill in all fields of the application carefully, check the correctness of your contact details, the image of the trademark and the list of goods or services.
-This will increase the chances of a successful formal examination.
+• Prepare the application thoroughly and check it for errors: fill in all fields of the application carefully, check that your contact details, brand image and list of products or services are correct.
+This will increase your chances of successfully passing the formal examination.

-• Conduct a thorough search for similar marks: before filing an application, make sure that your trademark is truly unique.
-Use the databases of the Ukrainian Trademark Office and the WIPO for this purpose.
-This will help you avoid refusal at the qualification examination stage.
+• Conduct a thorough search for similar marks: before filing an application, make sure that your trade mark is truly unique.
+Use the UKRNOIVI and WIPO databases for this purpose.
+This will help you avoid rejection at the stage of qualification examination.

-• Contact a patent attorney: if you have any doubts or questions about registering a trademark, it is better to contact a specialist.
-A patent attorney will help you prepare the application correctly, conduct a search for similar marks, and protect your rights in the event of a dispute.
+• Contact a patent attorney: If you have any doubts or questions regarding the registration of a trade mark, it is better to contact a specialist.
+A patent attorney will help you prepare your application correctly, search for similar marks and protect your rights in case of disputes.

-If the examination is successful, you will receive a trade markcertificate .
-We’ll talk about this in the next section.
+If the examination is successful, you will receive a trade mark certificate.
+We will talk about this in the next subsection.

 Congratulations!
-Your application for the trademark has been successfully examined by the Ukrainian Trademark and Trademark Clearing House.
-This means that your trademark is unique and complies with all legal requirements.
-Now the last step is to obtain atrademark certificate at .
+Your trade mark application has been successfully examined by UKRNOIVI.
+This means that your trade mark is recognised as unique and meets all legal requirements.
+Now the last step is to obtain a trade mark certificate.

-A trademarkcertificate is an official document that confirms your exclusive right to use the trademark for the goods and services for which it is registered.
-The certificate contains information about the owner of thetrademark , the trademark image , the list of goods and services for which it is registered, the date of registration and the validity period of the certificate.
+A trade mark certificate is an official document that confirms your exclusive right to use a trade mark for the goods and services for which it is registered.
+The certificate contains information about the owner of the trade mark, the image of the trade mark, the list of goods and services for which it is registered, the date of registration and the period of validity of the certificate.

-The trademarkcertificate is valid for 10 years from the date of application.
-After this period, you can extend the certificate for another 10 years by paying a state fee.
+A trade mark certificate is valid for 10 years from the date of application.
+After this period, you can renew the certificate for another 10 years by paying the state fee.

-A trademarkcertificate is an important document that confirms your rights to the trademark and allows you to protect it from illegal use.
-With atrademark certificate at , you can go to court to protect your rights and recover compensation from infringers.
+A trade mark certificate is an important document that confirms your rights to your trade mark and allows you to protect it from unlawful use.
+With a trade mark certificate you can go to court to protect your rights and recover compensation from infringers.

-Next, we will look at the cost and terms of trademark registration in Ukraine.
+Further we will consider the cost and terms of trade mark registration in Ukraine.

-Section 3: The cost and timing of trademark registration
+Section 3: Cost and terms of trade mark registration

-Registration of the trademark is an investment in the future of your business.
+Brand registration in Ukraine is an investment in the future of your business.
 And like any investment, it requires certain costs.
-In this section, we will look at the main components of the cost of registering a trademark in Ukraine, as well as the approximate timeframe for processing an application by the Ukrainian Trademark Office.
-Understanding these aspects will help you plan your budget and the time required to obtain a trademark certificate .
+In this section we will consider the main components of the cost of registration of trade mark in Ukraine, as well as the approximate terms of consideration of the application by UKRNOIVI.
+Understanding these aspects will help you plan your budget and the time required to obtain a certificate for trade mark.

-Let’s start by considering the state duties and fees that must be paid when registering a trademark.
+Let’s start by looking at the government fees and charges that need to be paid when registering a trade mark.

 Subsection 3.1: State duties and fees

-Registration of the trademark in Ukraine involves the payment of certain state duties and fees.
-The amount of these fees depends on several factors, including the number of classes of the International Classification of Goods and Services (ICGS) for which you wish to register a trademark, as well as the method of filing an application (online or in paper form).
+Registering atrade mark in Ukraine involves the payment of certain state fees and charges.
+The amount of these fees depends on several factors, in particular, on the number of classes of the International Classification of Goods and Services (ICDS) for which you want to register trade mark, as well as on the method of application (online or in paper form).

-• For applying for registration is the main fee that must be paid when applying.
-Its amount depends on the number of classes of the Nice Classification.
-As of 2024, the cost of filing atrademark application at for one class of the Nice Classification is UAH 3,150 per class.
+• Application for registration is the main fee to be paid when filing an application .
+Its amount depends on the number of ICTU classes.
+As of 2024, the cost of filing a trade mark application for one class of ICTU is UAH 3150 per 1 class.

-• For the publication of information on the registration of a trademark: a fee is also payable for the publication of information on the registration of a trademark in the official bulletin “Promyslova Vlasnist”, which is on average UAH 600 per 1 class.
+• For the publication of information about the registration of the trademark: for the publication of information about the registration of the trade mark in the official gazette “Industrial Property” also pay a fee, on average it is 600 hryvnias for 1 class.

-Please note: the amounts of state fees and charges are subject to change, so before filing an application, we recommend that you check the current information on the official website of the Ukrainian National Intellectual Property Office or contact a patent attorney.
+Please note: the amounts of state fees and charges may change, so before filing an application we recommend to check the current information on the official website of UKRNOIVI or contact a patent attorney.

-In the next subsection, we will consider the approximate timeframe forprocessing atrademarkapplication at the UkrainianTrademark Office.
+In the next subsection we will consider the approximate timeframe for processing a trade markapplication with UKRNOIVI.

-In addition to the cost, another important aspect of registering a trademark is the time required to obtain a certificate.
-The timeframe for processing an application at UKRNOVI depends on various factors, including the complexity ofthe trademark, the workload of examiners and the presence of any third-party objections.
+Apart from cost, an important aspect of trademarkregistration is also the time taken to obtain a certificate.
+The time of consideration of the application in UKRNOIVI depends on various factors, in particular on the complexity of trade mark, the workload of experts and the presence of objections from third parties.

-• Formal examination: the formal examination usually takes about 1-2 months from the date of application.
+• Formal examination : Form al examination usually takes about 1-2 months from the filing date of the application.

-• Qualification examination: the period of qualification examination is about 17-20 months from the date of filing.
+• Qualification examination : qualification examination takes about 17-20 months from the date of filing of the application.

-Please note: The above deadlines are indicative and may vary depending on the circumstances of each case.
+Please note: The timeframes indicated are indicative and may vary depending on the circumstances of each case.
 For more accurate information, we recommend that you contact a patent attorney.

-Now that we have reviewed the cost and timing of registration, we will move on to the section on common mistakes to avoid when registering a trademark.
+Now that we have looked at the cost and timing of registration, let’s move on to the section on common mistakes to avoid when registering a trade mark.

 Section 4: Common mistakes when registering a trade mark

-The process of registering a trademark can be quite complicated, and even experienced entrepreneurs sometimes make mistakes that can lead to a refusal to register or complicate the process of obtaining a certificate.
-In this section, we will look at the most common mistakes made when registeringa trade mark and give recommendations on how to avoid them.
-Knowing these mistakes will help you prepare for the registration process and increase your chances of successfully obtaining a certificate for your trademark.
+The process of patenting the name can be quite complex, and even experienced entrepreneurs sometimes make mistakes that can lead to refusal of registration or complicate the process of obtaining a certificate.
+In this section we will look at the most common mistakes made when registering trade mark, and give recommendations on how to avoid them.
+Knowing these mistakes will help you prepare for the registration process and increase the chances of successfully obtaining a certificate for your trade mark.

-One of the most common mistakes is choosing the wrong classes of goods and services, which we will discuss in more detail in the next section.
+One of the most common mistakes is choosing the wrong classes of goods and services, which will be discussed in more detail in the next subsection.

-Subsection 4.1: Wrong choice of classes of goods and services
+Subsection 4.1: Improper selection of classes of goods and services

-The choice of classes of the International Classification of Goods and Services (ICGS) is one of the most important steps in registering a trademark.
-The correct choice of classes ensures proper protection of your However, the wrong choice of classes can significantly limit your trademark rights and even lead to its loss.
+The selection of classes of the International Classification of Goods and Services (ICCS) is one of the most important steps in registering atrade mark.
+However, an incorrect choice of classes can severely limit your trade mark rights and even lead to the loss of yourtrade mark.

 Why is it important to choose the right classes?

-The trademark is registered for specific goods or services that are specified in the application.
-The choice of classes of the Nice Classification determines the scope of protection of your trade mark.
-If you do not include in your application all classes that are relevant to your business, then your trademark will be protected only for those goods or services that are listed in your application.
-This means that others will be able to use your trademark for other goods or services that are not included in your application without your permission.
+A trade mark is registered for specific goods or services that are specified in the application.
+The choice of ICCM classes determines the scope of protection of your trade mark.
+If you do not include in your application all the classes that correspond to your business, your trade mark will only be protected for those goods or services that are specified in the application.
+This means that others will be able to use your trade mark for other goods or services that are not included in your application without your permission.

 Consequences of choosing the wrong classes:

-• Limited trade markprotection : your trade mark will be protected only for the goods or services specified in the application.
+• Limited trademark protection : your trade mark will only be protected for those goods or services specified in the application.

-• Risk of losing the trademark: if you do not use the trademark for the goods or services for which it is registered, you may lose the right to it.
+• Risk of loss of trademark: if you do not use your trade mark for the goods or services for which it is registered, you may lose the right to it.

-• Difficulties in protecting rights: if you find that your trademark rights have been infringed , it will be difficult to prove your rights in court if you have not included all classes that correspond to your business in your application.
+• Difficulty in enforcing rights: if you are found to be infringing your trade mark rights, you will find it difficult to prove your rights in court if you have not included in your application all the classes that correspond to your activities.

 Recommendations:

-• Thoroughly study the classification of the Nice Classification: read the full list of classes and the description of goods and services included in each class.
+• Study the ICCT classification thoroughly: familiarise yourself with the full list of classes and a description of the goods and services that fall within each class.

-• Identify all the goods and services that you offer or plan to offer in the future: include in the application all the classes that are relevant to your business.
+• Identify all the goods and services you offer or plan to offer in the future: include in your application all classes that are relevant to your business.

-• Consult with a patent attorney: a specialist will help you choose the right classes of the Nice Classification and avoid mistakes.
+• Consult a patent attorney: an expert will help you to choose the right ICTU classes and avoid mistakes.

-In the next section, we will consider another common mistake – insufficient search for similar marks.
+In the next subsection we will look at another common mistake – insufficient search for similar marks.

 Why is a thorough search important?

-A thorough search for similar trademarks allows you to:
+A thorough search for similar brands allows you to:

-• Ensure the uniqueness of your trade mark: you can be sure that your trade mark does not duplicate existing marks and has a chance of successful registration.
+• Ensure that your trade mark is unique : you can be sure that your trade mark does not duplicate existing marks and has a chance of successful registration.

-• Avoid conflicts with owners of similar marks: you can prevent possible litigation and protect your business from unpleasant consequences.
+• Avoid conflicts with owners of similar brands: you will be able to prevent possible legal disputes and protect your business from unpleasant consequences.

-• Save time and money: you will avoid the costs of filing and processing an application if your trademark is not unique.
+• Save time and money: you will avoid application and review costs if your trade mark is not unique.

 How to conduct a thorough search?

-• Use different resources: don’t limit yourself to the UAPTO database, but also use international databases such as WIPO.
+• Use a variety of resources: do not limit yourself to the UKRNOIVI database.
+Also use international databases such as WIPO.

-• Pay attention to different spellings: check the different spellings of your trademark, including synonyms, abbreviations and transliteration.
+• Pay attention to different spellings: check the different spellings of your trade mark, including synonyms, abbreviations and transliterations.

-• Consult a specialist: a patent attorney has experience in conducting a similarity search and will be able to help you conduct it thoroughly and comprehensively.
+• Consult a specialist: a patent attorney is experienced in conducting similarity searches and can help you conduct them thoroughly and comprehensively.

-Do not neglect the importance of conducting a thorough search for similar marks.
+Do not neglect the importance of a thorough similarity search.
 This will help you avoid problems in the future and ensure that your brand is well protected.

-In the next section, we’ll look at another common mistake: an incorrectly executed application.
+In the next subsection, we will look at another common mistake – an incorrect application form.

-Even if you have carefully prepared for the registration of a trademark, conducted a search for similar marks and selected the right classes of the Nice Classification, an incorrectly executed application may result in a refusal to register.
+Even if you have thoroughly prepared for the registration of a trade mark, searched for similar marks and correctly selected the ICTU classes, an incorrect application may result in the refusal of registration.
 Formal errors in the application may seem insignificant, but they can have serious consequences.

-• Incorrectly filled in application fields: Inaccuracies in contact details, applicant’s name or other application fields may result in a delay in the processing of the application or even in refusal of registration.
+• Incorrectly filled in application fields: Inaccuracies in contact details, applicant’s name or other application fields may lead to a delay in application processing or even to refusal of registration.

-• Blurred image : The trademark image must be clear and comply with the technical requirements of the UAPTO.
-A blurred or poor quality image may be grounds for refusal.
+• Fuzzy image The image of the trade mark must be clear and comply with the technical requirements of UKRNOIVI.
+A fuzzy or poor quality image may be grounds for refusal.

-• Incorrectly indicated classes of the Nice Classification: Even if you have chosen the correct classes of the Nice Classification, an error in their indication in the application may result in the restriction of your trademark protection .
+• Incorrectly indicated ICTU classes: Even if you have chosen the correct ICTU classes, an error in their indication in the application may result in a limitation of your trade mark protection.

-• Missing documents: Make sure that you have attached all the necessary documents to the application, such as a document confirming payment of the state fee.
+• Lack of required documents: Make sure that you attach all required documents to the application, such as proof of payment of the state fee.

 Recommendations:

-• Check the application carefully before submission: make sure that all fields are filled in correctly and clearly.
+• Carefully check the application before submission: make sure that all fields are filled in correctly and clearly.

-• Contact a patent attorney: a specialist will help you to properly complete the application and avoid mistakes.
+• Contact a patent agent: the patent agent will help you to draw up the application correctly and avoid mistakes.

-A properly executed application is an important step towards successful trademarkregistration .
-Don’t neglect the details and check all the information before submitting your application.
+A correctly filed application is an important step towards successful registration of a trade mark.
+Don’t skimp on details and check all the information before submitting the application.

-Next, we will look at the possibilities of international trademarkregistration .
+In the following we will look at the possibilities of international trade markregistration .

 You already know how to register a trade mark in Ukraine.
-But what if your business is expanding and you plan to enter the international market?
-In this section, we will look at the possibilities of international trademark registration, which will allow you to protect your brand in other countries.
-International registration offers a number of advantages, such as simplified registration procedures and reduced costs.
-We will explain the different international registration systems and help you choose the most suitable option for your business.
+But what if your business expands and you plan to enter the international market?
+In this section we will look at international trade mark registration options that will allow you to protect your brand in other countries.
+International trade mark registration offers a number of advantages, such as simplified registration procedures and reduced costs.
+We will explain the different systems of international registration and help you choose the most suitable option for your business.

-We start by looking at the Madrid system, which is one of the most popular systems for international trademark registration.
+We will start by looking at the Madrid system, one of the most popular systems for the international registration of a trade mark.

-The Madrid system is an international trademarkregistration system administered by the World Intellectual Property Organisation (WIPO).
-It makes it possible to register the trademark in many countries simultaneously by filing one application and paying one fee.
-This greatly simplifies the registration process and reduces costs for trademark owners.
+The Madrid System is an international trade markregistration system , administered by the World Intellectual Property Organisation (WIPO).
+It provides the opportunity to register trade mark in many countries at the same time by filing a single application and paying a single fee.
+This greatly simplifies the registration process and reduces costs for owners of trade marks.

-• One application, many countries: you can register a trademark in more than 120 countries that are members of the Madrid system by filing a single application with the UAPTO.
+• One application, many countries: you can register a trade mark in more than 120 countries that are members of the Madrid System by filing a single application with UKRNOIVI.

-• Simplified procedure: the registration procedure is significantly simplified compared to filing separate applications in each country.
+• Simplified procedure: the registration procedure is much simpler than filing separate applications in each country.

-• Reduced costs: paying one fee for registration in several countries can significantly reduce the cost of international registration.
+• Reduced costs: paying one fee for registration in several countries can significantly reduce the costs of international registration.

-• Centralised management: you can manage your international registration through a single channel – UKRNOVI.
+• Centralized management: you can manage your international registration through a single channel – UKRNOIVI.

 How does the Madrid system work?

-1. You file an application for an international registration through UkrNIPO.
+1. You apply for an international registration through UKRNOIVI.

-2. UKRNOVI checks your application and submits it to WIPO.
+2. UKRNOIVI checks your application and transmits it to WIPO.

-4. Each country in which you wish to protect your trademark conducts its own examination of your application.
+4. Each country in which you want to protect your trade mark conducts its own examination of your application.

-In the next section, we will summarise the main aspects of trademarkregistration and give general recommendations.
+In the following section, we summarise the main aspects of trademarkregistration and provide general guidance.

-The registration procedure in each country is different:
+The procedure for registration in each country is separate:

-1. Selecting countries: determine in which countries you want to protect your trademark.
+1. Selection of countries: determine in which countries you wish to protect your trade mark.

-2. Search for similar marks: conduct a search for similar marks in each country in which you plan to register.
+2. Search for similar marks: search for similar marks in each country in which you plan to register.

-3. Filing an application : file atrademark application with the intellectual property office of each country.
+3. Filing an application: file an application for registration of the trade mark with the intellectual property office of each country.

 4. Examination of the application: Each office will conduct its own examination of your application.

-• More precise protection: you can tailor your application to the requirements of each country, which ensures more precise protection for your brand.
+• More precise protection: you can tailor your application to the requirements of each country, giving you more precise protection for your trade mark.

-• A more flexible approach: you can choose the countries where you really need protection and not pay for registration in those countries where it is not required.
+• More flexible: you can choose the countries where you really need protection and not pay to register in countries where it is not required.

-• More complicated procedure: you will need to submit separate applications to each country and follow different requirements and procedures.
+• More complicated procedure: you will need to file separate applications in each country and comply with different requirements and procedures.

 • Higher costs: paying separate fees in each country may be more expensive than registering through the Madrid system.

-The choice between the Madrid system and registration in each country separately depends on your specific needs and circumstances.
-We recommend that you contact a patent attorney for advice and to choose the most appropriate option for your business.
+The choice between the Madrid system and registering separately in each country depends on your specific needs and circumstances.
+It is advisable to contact a patent attorney for advice and to choose the most appropriate option for your business.

 Conclusion

-Registering a trademark at is an important step in protecting your brand and developing it.
-It grants you the exclusive right to use the trademark and prevents unfair competition.
-In this guide, we have reviewed the main aspects of registering the trademark in Ukraine, from defining the concept to obtaining a certificate.
+Registering a trade mark is an important step to protect your brand and develop it.
+It gives you the exclusive right to use your trade mark and prevents unfair competition.
+In this guide we have covered the main aspects of trade mark registration in Ukraine, from defining the concept to obtaining a certificate.
 We have also looked at common mistakes to avoid when registering and the possibilities of international registration.

 General recommendations:

-• Prepare thoroughly for the registration process: conduct a thorough search for similar trademarks, choose the right classes of the Nice Classification and carefully prepare the application.
+• Thoroughly prepare for the registration process: conduct a thorough search for similar marks, select the correct ICTU classes and carefully complete the application.

-• Contact a patent attorney: a specialist will help you avoid mistakes and ensure the successful registration of your trademark.
+• Consult a patent attorney: expert advice will help you avoid mistakes and ensure the successful registration of your trade mark.

-If you have any questions regarding the registration of thetrademark, please contact Polikarpov Law Firm.
-We have many years of experience in the field of intellectual property and will be happy to help you protect your brand and grow your business!
+If you have any questions about trademarkregistration , please contact Polikarpov Law Firm.
+We have many years of experience in the field of intellectual property and will be happy to help you protect and patent your brand and develop your business!

 What are the alternatives to the Madrid system for international trademark registration, and what are their advantages and disadvantages?